Caring Arts

 Caring Arts Photography

-View a Day of Caring Arts photography at Lurie Children's Hospital in Chicago in this video produced by The Daily Herald.
+View a day of Caring Arts photography at Lurie Children's Hospital in Chicago in this video produced by The Daily Herald.
 See our Program page for more info.

 Caring Arts Music

-View one of our musical performances at University of Chicago Hospital’s new Center for Care & Discovery in Chicago
+View one of our musical performances at University of Chicago Hospital’s new Center for Care & Discovery in Chicago.

 Caring Arts Foundation is a 501 (c) (3) not-for-profit organization registered with the state of Illinois FEIN 36-4378926.
 Your contribution is tax deductible and may also be eligible for matching funds from many corporations.

-© 2013 Caring Arts Foundation, all rights reserved
+© 2020 Caring Arts Foundation, all rights reserved

 Site crafted by The Well-Wrought Web